laxleary/Project-1/README.md

 ## Data Analysis Results

-### Question 1: Do people with Cardiovascular Disease tend to have more other health issues than people without CVD?
+### Question 1: Do people with Cardiovascular Disease tend to have more additional health issues than people without CVD?

 ### Question 2: